Dozzlime06/Kitty-verse-quest/06_COMMUNITY.md

 # Community & Governance

-- Join the DAO via $PAW token.
+- Join the DAO via $MANCER token.
 - Vote on proposals and influence Nekomancy.
 - Participate in guilds and collaborative quests.
 - Follow community guidelines for a safe and fun experience.